ButtcoinTNB/report-gen/docs/RENDER_DEPLOYMENT.md

 Make sure your start command in Render is set to:

 ```
-cd backend && python -m uvicorn main:app --host 0.0.0.0 --port $PORT
+python -c "import os; [open(os.path.join(root, '__init__.py'), 'a').close() for root, dirs, files in os.walk('.') if os.path.isdir(root) and not root.startswith('./.') and not os.path.exists(os.path.join(root, '__init__.py'))]" && python -m uvicorn main:app --host 0.0.0.0 --port $PORT
 ```

+This start command does two important things:
+1. Creates missing `__init__.py` files in all subdirectories to ensure proper package resolution
+2. Starts uvicorn with the `-m` flag to ensure proper module resolution

-The `python -m` prefix is critical as it ensures proper module resolution regardless of the current working directory.
+The `-m` prefix is critical as it ensures proper module resolution regardless of the current working directory.

+> **NOTE**: Since your Root Directory setting in Render is already set to `/backend`, do not include `cd backend` in your start command as this would cause it to look for a nested backend directory that doesn't exist.

 ### UploadQueryResult Import Error